 For customers who are looking to do all of the work alone without the help of a mechanic to perform the installation, the Escort ZW5 is an ideal choice due to its wireless nature.
 If you don’t mind having someone else install your laser jammer, then the AntiLaser Priority wins in every other case.

-The AntiLaser Priority wins due to its simple effectiveness when compared to the other laser jammers.
+The AntiLaser Priority wins due to its simple effectiveness when compared to the other top laser jammers.
 The company invests a lot of money into ensuring that their laser jammers are on the cutting edge, and they have the most frequent and reliable software updates.

 Beyond the performance of the jammer itself, the AntiLaser Priority comes with all of the extra features you can hope for, like an auto-disarm function, smartphone compatibility, and more.
 The build quality of the AntiLaser Priority is also impressive, as it’s rugged and built to last.

-If you need a laser jammer that provides excellent all-around performance but is still user-friendly, the AntiLaser Priority will probably be the best option.
+If you need a laser jammer that provides excellent all-around performance but is still user-friendly, the AntiLaser Priority will probably be the best pick.
 Unfortunately, the ZW5 still shares too many problems with the ZR5, such as unreliable jamming, no lidar gun identification, and a few other issues.

-A laser jammer can save you plenty of money on speeding tickets, but make sure that they’re legal in your jurisdiction before having one installed.
+A prime laser jammer can save you plenty of money on speeding tickets, but make sure that they’re legal in your jurisdiction before having one installed.
 Whether you’re looking for the best laser jammer on the market or if you want the best model at a low price point, we hope that this guide has provided you with all of the info you were looking for.